cenab/cenab/README.md

 ### Hi there 👋

 ## About
-I am a Computer Science and Mathematics student from University of Alberta graduating in May 2023.
+I am a Software Developer at Userful.
+I have graduated from University of Alberta in May 2023.

 I love working on open-source software, and any problems related to AI/ML or Distributed Systems.